garrandall/popular-music-data/tracks/in-my-head-ariana-grande.md

 Yeah, look at you (You), boy, I invented you
 Your Gucci tennis shoes, runnin' from your issues Cardio good for the heart (For the heart)
-I figured we could work it out, hmm
+I figured we could work it out, hm

 Painted a picture; I thought I drew you well